turboderp/exllama/README.md

 **2023-05-22**: Added option to dequantize layers at load-time which _should_ speed up inference, but it turns out Torch's fp16 matmul is actually slower than the quantized matmul.
 Maybe bandwidth is the only bottleneck right now?
 Need to experiment some more.

+**2023-05-24**: Downloaded a bunch of models from HF and set up a test script.
+Should be a good sampling of the most popular finetunes right now.
+I'll add more to the list as I come across them.
+They all seem to be working.